 Note: T-Mobile doesn’t offer any prepaid data-only plan instore.
 AT&T does — but only for tablets.
 If you happen to mention you’ll be using it in a phone, they won’t sell it to you!
 I’ve read reports of problems activating an AT&T data-only SIM in a phone as well, so don’t necessarily expect it to work if that’s what you want to do.

-You can top-up your T-Mobile account online, using just your phone number and a credit or debit card.
+For other plans, you can top-up your account online, using just your phone number and a credit or debit card.
 Since international cards work with this method, it’s probably the easiest way to do it.

 Failing that, any T-Mobile store will be able to help you out, as well as authorised retailers.
 You can check locations here.